9th8/up-to-date-real-world-haskell/14-using-parsec.md

 This must be done carefully.
 Recall that our earlier definition of `eol` was simply `char '\n'`.
 There is a parser called `string` that we can use to match the multi-character patterns.
-Let\'s start by thinking of how we would add support for `\n\r`.
+Let's start by thinking of how we would add support for `\n\r`.

 Our first attempt might look like this: